South Carolina Truck Accident Lawyer

 We Represent Clients in Truck Injury Cases on a Contingency Fee Basis

 At Mickelsen Dalton, we firmly believe that attorney’s fees should never act as a barrier to obtaining quality legal representation.
 Therefore, we represent the seriously injured and families of wrongful death victims on a contingency fee basis.
 This means that you will not owe us any fee for our representation unless and until compensation is received and that our fee is based upon a percentage of such compensation.
 Additionally, we advance all litigation expenses while litigation is ongoing (typically these expenses are repaid through a settlement or jury award).

-There are many common causes of a truck accident.
+There are many causes of truck accidents.
 No accident or case is identical, which is why we must first investigate the cause of the incident in order to determine who is to blame for your accident.
 Truck accidents are caused by a variety of factors, including:

-Truck braking abilities can play a role in truck accidents, as well.
+Trucks’ braking abilities can play a role in truck accidents as well.
 Loaded tractor-trailers take 20-40 percent longer to stop than cars, and the difference is even higher on wet, slick roads or with brakes that aren’t well maintained.

-It’s critical to figure out what caused your vehicle collision.
+It’s critical to figure out what caused your vehicle collision in order to determine liability.
 You will be compensated for your pain and suffering by the culpable party.
 Unfortunately, one of the most difficult aspects of truck accidents is that there are many different parties who could be responsible for your injuries.

 Passengers in passenger vehicles account for the majority of fatalities in heavy truck accidents.
 The vulnerability of persons riding in smaller vehicles is the key issue.
 Trucks often weigh 20-30 times as much as passenger cars and have higher ground clearance, allowing smaller vehicles to underride trucks in collisions.